About Mombasa Kenya

 Mombasa serves as Kenya’s welcoming entry from the sea; it has an extra-large sea port, the Kilindini Harbor and an international Airport.
 The seaport, a multi-purpose port capable of handling all types of cargo including containers, general cargo, liquid and dry cargo, and passengers, facilitates the traders and incoming visitors going into the mainland and neighboring countries.
 Kenya is bounded by Uganda to the west, Somalia to the east, Tanzania to the south-western part, and Ethiopia to the north.
 The country touches with the Indian Ocean to the south-eastern part, and the Lake Victoria to the west.

 Being the primary coastal city, Mombasa caters for a mixture of businesses, traders, laborers and cultures.
 An active coastal tourism adds to the city’s profit, but the main source of income originates from its port related duties.
-The city also gains revenue from a local cement factory and an oil refinery.
+The city also gains revenue from a local cement factory.

 The Port of Mombasa